nehalkadyan/reach_inbox-assessment/README.md

 Step 2 - run command
   npm install

-Step 3 - go the the file userAuth.jsx in components folder

-Step - 4 Replace the given code (https://reach-inbox-assessment.netlify.app/) on line number 13 with "http://localhost:3000"

-This will make sure that after google-login the app will redirect to the port number where your application is running.

-Step 5 - run command to start server npm start
+Step 3 - run command to start server npm start

   It will start the server and your app will be up and running.